 BIRD OF THE WEEK: THE PURPLE MARTIN

-Progne refers to Procne, a character in Greek mythology who was turned by the gods into a swallow to allow her to escape her husband.
+Progne refers to Procne, a character in Greek mythology whom the Gods turned into a swallow to allow her to escape her husband.
 Subis is Latin and refers to a type of bird that destroys eagles' eggs.

 Purple martins are the largest swallows in north America.

-They are known for their speed, reaching 40 miles per hour; their agility - performing crazy acrobatics as they pursue their prey; and their characteristic flight pattern mix of rapid flapping and gliding.
+They are known for their speed (reaching 40 miles per hour,) their agility, performing crazy acrobatics as they pursue their prey and their characteristic flight pattern mix of rapid flapping and gliding.
 They are aerial insectivores, which means they eat insects in mid-flight.
 They are known to fly in circles in the sky before they dive down for their prey.
-They hardly touch ground unless it’s to pick up a dry leaf for the nest or an insect for lunch.
+They hardly touch ground unless it’s to pick up a dry leaf for their nest or an insect for lunch.

 When approaching their nesting area, they dive from the sky with great velocity with their wings tucked in, rather like superman!